 - Questions may be directed to Prof. Timea Szell, Director of Creative Writing at firstname.lastname@example.org.

 - Fill out the Google Form application for Creative Writing Concentration.
+For the 2018-2019 academic year, the deadline for the creative writing concentration is Friday, April 19, 2019 (11:59pm).

 This form is only to apply for the English major's writing concentration: students who are accepted still need to declare their writing concentration (see the Declaration of Writing Concentration Form lower on this page).
 For details on how and when to apply for this concentration, visit the Writing Concentration requirements page.